Introduction to School Choice

 🧾 What Is the Texas School Choice Bill?

-The Texas School Choice Bill created a new program called the Education Savings Account (ESA).
+The Texas School Choice Bill, 2025 Senate Bill 2 (SB2), created a new program called the Texas Education Freedom Accounts (TEFA).
 This program gives eligible families public funds to use toward approved educational expenses—not just private school tuition.

 If your child qualifies, you could receive: